How to Make a YouTube Video (Beginner’s Guide)

 Step 6.
 Set up your video recording

-Now that you know your audience, have you topics planned out, and know what video to make it’s time to get started making your video.
+Now that you know your audience, plan your topics, and understand what video to make, it’s time to start creating your video.

-If a script seems like overkill, a simple outline will help you talk through your points, and is better than hitting record without a plan.
+If a script seems like overkill, a simple outline will help you talk through your points, and it is better than hitting the record without a plan.

-Next, you’ll need to adjust your camera or webcam, and video lighting (if you have them).
-Use an external webcam mounted behind your laptop, or—even better—turn a DSLR camera into your webcam for superior video quality.
+Next, you’ll need to adjust your camera and video lighting (if you have them).

 If you record near a window, avoid recording in front of it.
 Position yourself next to the window or facing the window.
 This way, you won’t be washed out or become a silhouette.
 Pro tip: this is also a great way to enhance your lighting, though be careful, as it can be hard to control the amount of light.